-The creepy, otherworldly tentacles Domenica mentions are still commonly available along with their accompanying sacs, whether fresh or frozen, at many a seafood counter.
-To select impeccable fresh calamari, look for white, shiny specimens that seem slick and smell like the sea.
+The creepy, otherworldly tentacles Domenica mentions above are still commonly available, along with their accompanying sacs, at many seafood counters.
+To select impeccable calamari, look for white, shiny specimens that look slick and smell like the sea.
 Store them on ice in your fridge for no more than a day.
-Although fresh is lovely, frozen squid is arguably fresher, in a sense, and compromises little, if anything, in taste or texture.
-Simply thaw under cool running water just prior to using.
+Although fresh is lovely, frozen squid can sometimes be fresher in the sense that it’s not been sitting around unfrozen for that long and compromises little, if anything, in taste or texture.
+Simply thaw under cool running water immediately prior to using.

 - Quick Glance

 - 1 H, 45 M

 - Serves 4